zdanielm/zdanielm/README.md

 ### 👋 Hi, I’m @zdanielm
 ### 👀 I’m interested in meaningful Machine Learning, mostly AI-specific hardware, AI for science and Sustainable AI.
 <!--### ⚡ Computer (Science) Engineering BSc alumni, so my hobbies include Hardware Hacking, a bit of Reverse Engineering and even stego (steganography)-->
-### 🌱 I’m a Certified Data Scientist, I mostly do Network Science related work
+### 🌱 I’m a Certified Data Scientist & future PhD student.
+My work is related to Network Science most of the time.
 ### 💻 I did a *TDK Thesis* on the ***Graph-Theoretic Approaches to Early Optimization of Neural Networks***

 ## Spoken languages: